whatagoodbot/integration-wiki/README.md

-# Client to interact with Last.fm
+# Client to interact with wikipedia